 Greenbrier is a somewhat small town located in the state of Tennessee.
-With a population of 6,745 people and three constituent neighborhoods, Greenbrier is the 98th largest community in Tennessee.
+With a population of 6,898 people and four constituent neighborhoods, Greenbrier is the 89th largest community in Tennessee.

 Greenbrier real estate is some of the most expensive in Tennessee, although Greenbrier house values don't compare to the most expensive real estate in the U.S.

-Greenbrier is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Greenbrier is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Greenbrier who work in office and administrative support (16.35%), sales jobs (13.29%), and management occupations (9.47%).
+Unlike some towns, Greenbrier isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greenbrier are a mix of both white- and blue-collar jobs.
+Overall, Greenbrier is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Greenbrier who work in office and administrative support (16.39%), management occupations (9.12%), and sales jobs (7.79%).

-Being a small town, Greenbrier does not have a public transit system used by locals to get to and from work.
+Greenbrier is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Greenbrier in 2010 was $26,811, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
-This equates to an annual income of $107,244 for a family of four.
+The per capita income in Greenbrier in 2018 was $27,901, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $111,604 for a family of four.
 However, Greenbrier contains both very wealthy and poor people as well.

+Greenbrier is a somewhat ethnically-diverse town.
 The people who call Greenbrier home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenbrier residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greenbrier include Irish, German, European, and French .
+Important ancestries of people in Greenbrier include English, German, Irish, European, and Russian.

 The most common language spoken in Greenbrier is English.
-Other important languages spoken here include Gujarathi and Spanish.
+Other important languages spoken here include Spanish and Korean.